-The City followed its Resident Participation Plan when conducting the 2020 Action Plan process.
+The City followed its Citizen Participation Plan (revised in 2020) when conducting the 2021 Action Plan process.
 We use many individuals and agencies in the development of the Consolidated Plan as well as the Annual Action Plan.
-We take all input we receive to help us analyze, measure and determine housing, facility and service needs with an emphasis on low-mod, elderly, disabled, and homelessness.
+We take all input we receive to help us analyze, measure and determine housing, facility and service needs, with an emphasis on low-mod, elderly, disabled, and homelessness.
 We look at resources in the City to meet these needs as well as gaps that might not be met by other resources.
 A Public Hearing is held in the planning process and the public is notified of this Public Hearing by a display ad placed in the local paper and on the City's website.
 The display ad meets the requirements of CDBG Regulation 24 CFR 91.105.
 The City encourages the residents of Rogers to provide input into both the Consolidated and Annual Action Plans by attending the Public Hearing or sending in their comments.
-Once the plans are completed, a Public Hearing display d will be published to allow our residents to comment on the finalized plan before it is submitted to the Department of Housing and Urban Development (HUD).
+Once the plans are completed, a Public Hearing display ad will be published to allow our residents to comment on the finalized plan before it is submitted to the Department of Housing and Urban Development (HUD).
 A comment period is also held to allow those who cannot attend the Public Hearing to comment on the final plan.
 The final plan will consider and/or implement concerns and suggestions from citizens, public agencies, and other interested parties.
-Final review and stamp of approval to these plans will be made by the Mayor or Rogers and the Rogers City Council.
+Final review and stamp of approval to these plans will be made by the Mayor of Rogers and the Rogers City Council.
 The public is also given the opportunity to review the Consolidated Annual Performance and Evaluation Report (CAPER).
 The CAPER contains a summary of accomplishments and evaluation of progress made during the year.
 All Public Hearings and meetings will be held in buildings that have access for persons with disabilities.
-The Hearings will be scheduled during the evening to provide working individual and families a greater opportunity to attend.
+The Hearings will be scheduled during the evening to provide working individual and families a great opportunity to attend.
 Because Rogers has a large Spanish speaking population, a bilingual (English/Spanish) person will be made available to non-English speaking persons.
 Technical assistance will also be provided to those requesting assistance in developing a proposal under the plan submissions.
-The Resident Participation process is also involved on any impacts to the environment with a CDBG project as well as any amendment to an approved plan.
+The Citizen Participation process is also involved on any impacts to the environment with a CDBG project as well as any amendments to an approved plan.
+It should be noted that due to COVID-19, some comment periods were shortened in accordance with HUD regulations.